Excerpts from The Key concerning Fire Safety

 - Incense is prohibited in any student living areas.

-- Traditional candles are strictly prohibited in student living areas; battery-powered flameless candles are permitted.
-Students found to have traditional candles will be asessed a $100.00 fine, and the candle will be confiscated and taken to the H-SC Police Station.
+- Traditional candles are strictly prohibited in student living areas.
+Any candle found in a student living area will be confiscated and taken to the H-SC Police Station.
+Battery-powered flameless candles are encouraged.

 - Open flames from any source are prohibited inside student living areas.